yonromai/NeMo-Guardrails/docs/colang_2/language_reference/working-with-variables-and-expressions.rst

 Action Member Variables
 ----------------------------------------

-To access the members of an action you can use an action reference:
+To access the member variables of an action you can use an action reference:

 .. code-block:: colang

     $ref.uid: str # The unique id of the action instance
     $ref.name: str # The name of the action
-    $ref.flow_uid: str # The flow that the action started
+    $ref.flow_uid: str # The flow that started the action
     $ref.status.value: str # The action status ("initialized", "starting", "started", "stopping", "finished")
     $ref.context: dict # Contains all the action event parameters
     $ref.start_event_arguments: dict # Contains all action start arguments